theochem/horton/doc/user_ap1rog.rst

 Getting started
 ---------------

 To optimize an AP1roG wavefunction, the module requires a Hamiltonian and an initial guess for the orbitals (either an AO/MO coefficient matrix or an MO/MO coefficient matrix) as input arguments.
-Horton provides different options for specifying the Hamiltonian and an orbital guess.
+HORTON provides different options for specifying the Hamiltonian and an orbital guess.

 - The Hamiltonian is divided into three contributions: the one- and two-electron integrals as well as an external term (also referred to as core energy).
 Possible choices are:

     1. In-house calculation of the quantum chemical Hamiltonian expressed in the AO basis (kinetic energy of the electrons, electron-nuclear attraction, electron-electron repulsion, and nuclear-nuclear repulsion).
-All terms are calculated separately in Horton (see :ref:`user_molecularham_matrix_elements` for documentation).
+All terms are calculated separately in HORTON (see :ref:`user_molecularham_matrix_elements` for documentation).
 Note, however, that all one-electron terms have to be combined into one single operator term.
 This can be done in the following way

         .. code-block:: python